CLopMan/JACAA/docs/style_guidelines.md

 ## Indentation

 Indentation should use **4 spaces**, *not tabs*.
-Every scope should start and end in the same indentation level.
+Every scope should start and end in the same indentation level, and code inside of it should have an extra indentation level.
+When splitting long lines, the continuation lines should generally also have an extra level of indentation.
+Adding more is allowed to align expressions, but all continuation lines should use the same amount.

 ```vhdl
 -- bad indentation